sd17fall/softdes.web/_assignments/final-project.md

 ### Project Presentation

-_Date: {{site.data.dates.project_presentation | date: '%A, %B %-d' }}_
+_Date: {{ page.parts[page.presentation_part].due | date: '%A, %B %-d' }}_

 **The Project Presentation is worth 10% of the project grade** **(see [project presentation rubric]({% link _assignments/final-project/project-presentation-rubric.md %}))**

-On {{site.data.dates.project_presentation | date: '%A, %B %-d' }} your team will present the progress with the project to the class.
+On {{ page.parts[page.presentation_part].due | date: '%A, %B %-d' }} your team will present the progress with the project to the class.
 This is intended to be a formal / polished presentation.
 The focus of this activity will be around successful and professional communication.
 There will be limited time for feedback in class, but you can communicate your feedback using the online form.

 ### Project Website

-_Due: end of day {{site.data.dates.final_website | date: '%A, %B %-d' }}_
+_Due: end of day {{ page.parts[page.website_part].due | date: '%A, %B %-d' }}_

-_Final revision, that incorporates instructor feedback, due end of day {{site.data.dates.final_website_feedback_addressed | date: '%A, %B %-d' }}_
+_Final revision, that incorporates instructor feedback, due end of day {{ page.parts[page.website_revision].due | date: '%A, %B %-d' }}_

 **The final website is worth 15% of the project grade**